faust64/highwaytohell/README.md

 NOTE: the `refreshZones` worker, running from an unprivileged user, would not be able to reload your name servers.
-To address this, there is a second service you would need to enable on any `refreshZones` also serving DNS zones to the public.
+To address this, there is a second service you would need to enable on any `refreshZones` worker that serves DNS zones.
 Said process would run as root, using `inotifywait` to reload `nsd` or `bind`, whenever a mark file gets updated in the process of refreshing zones.

 Assuming that either bind or nsd package was present while installing highwaytohell package, then either `/etc/systemd/system/hwth-watchmark.service`